 Voting centres are places you can go to cast your vote in-person on election day if that’s accessible for you.
 They’re usually open from 8 AM to 6 PM on election day, and located at places like schools, community halls, churches, or public buildings.

 A full list of voting centres will be available by the end of April.
-You can find your nearest voting centre on the Victorian Electoral Commission website.
+You can find your nearest voting centre on the Australian Electoral Commission website.
 They provide everything you’ll need to vote so you only have to bring yourself.

 You can vote at any polling place in your state or territory on election day – you don’t have to go somewhere in your electorate.

 If you’re travelling in a different state or territory to where you are enrolled, you still need to vote at a voting centre there.
-The exception is if you have notified the VEC that you will be travelling during the entire election period.
+The exception is if you have notified the AEC that you will be travelling during the entire election period.
 In this case it’s not compulsory to vote, but you can still vote at a voting centre in your travels, by postal vote or at an early voting centre.

 What happens at a voting centre?

 If you need any help, election officials are available to answer questions about the voting process.
 They can’t tell you who to vote for, and they do not work for any political parties.
-You can also use the AEC’s online practise voting tool before election day to see example ballot papers and practise filling them in.

 Accessibility information and options